jinghua000/client-adapter/README.md

 ### `with`

-And you are probably need some complex calculation or related some other class, they maybe need some cost and don't need to load everywhere.
+And you probably need some complex calculation or related some other class, they maybe need some cost and is unnecessary to load everywhere.

 So we need use them *on-demand*.